yandex-cloud/docs/en/_tutorials/data-from-appmetrica-visualization.md

 You can visualize and explore AppMetrica data in {{ datalens-full-name }} using the following methods:

 * Direct access.
    {{ datalens-name }} connects directly to AppMetrica.
 This method is the easiest and fastest, but the set of supported functions is [limited](../datalens/function-ref/availability.md).
 * Real-time export of data from AppMetrica to {{ mch-name }}.
    Raw data is available and its pre-aggregation and post-processing at the DB level are supported.
-To implement this option, [set up data export](https://appmetrica.yandex.com/docs/cloud/index.html) and [create a connection](../datalens/operations/connection/create-clickhouse.md) from {{datalens-name }} to the {{ CH }} database.
+To implement this option, [set up data export]{% if lang == "ru" %}(https://appmetrica.yandex.ru/docs/common/cloud/about.html){% endif %}{% if lang == "en" %}(https://appmetrica.yandex.ru/docs/common/cloud/about.html?lang=en){% endif %} and [create a connection]{% if lang == "ru" %}(https://cloud.yandex.ru/docs/datalens/operations/connection/create-clickhouse){% endif %}{% if lang == "en" %}(https://cloud.yandex.com/en/docs/datalens/operations/connection/create-clickhouse){% endif %} from {{ datalens-name }} to the {{ CH }} database.

 In this scenario, direct access is used.
-An application added to [AppMetrica](https://appmetrica.yandex.com) will be used as the data source.
-You can view a list of applications available to you under [Applications](https://appmetrica.yandex.com/application/list).
+An application added to [AppMetrica](https://appmetrica.yandex.ru) will be used as the data source.
+You can view a list of applications available to you under [Applications](https://appmetrica.yandex.ru/application/list).

-If you don't have any apps available, then before performing this scenario, [add an app](https://appmetrica.yandex.com/docs/quick-start/concepts/quick-start.html) or use the standard **AppMetrica Dashboard**.
+If you don't have any apps available, then before performing this scenario, [add an app](https://appmetrica.yandex.ru/docs/quick-start/concepts/quick-start.html) or use the standard **AppMetrica Dashboard**.

-To visualize and analyze data, [make sure you have a ready-to-use cloud](#before-you-begin) and follow these steps:
+To visualize and explore data, [set up your cloud](#before-you-begin), then follow the steps below:

 1. [Create a connection and standard dashboard](#create-dashboard).
 1. [Edit the standard dashboard](#edit-dashboard).

 {% if audience != "internal" %}

-## Before you start {#before-you-begin}
+## Prepare your cloud {#before-you-begin}

 {% include [before-you-begin](includes/before-you-begin-datalens.md) %}